walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 ```

 This is a classic linear time array mismatch algorithm implemented
 in the `groupsMismatch` function.
-By definition, the array of groups are
+By definition, the array of groups is
 unique, so we don't have to worry about duplicated values.
 When the current
 supplementary group set is different from the new one, we call `setgroups`
 to apply the new group set.
 When we run it: